-Kids love anything messy, squishy, and goopy.
-So it's no surprise that homemade slime has become something of a fad.
-That said, plenty of kids take hands-on learning to the next level by eating random stuff, DIY science experiments included.
-So what happens if my kid eats slime?
-It could be a dangerous substance to ingest.
+Kids love anything messy, squishy, and goopy, so it's no surprise that homemade slime is a fad.
+However, plenty of kids take hands-on learning to the next level by eating random stuff, DIY science experiments included.
+So what happens if your kid eats slime?

-If this is making you rethink the slime fad altogether, there are other options.
-There are many safe alternatives to slime that don't include borax.
-In fact, some of these recipes are edible, with is the perfect option if your kid is a habitual taste tester.
+That said, you know your kid best.
+So if this is making you rethink the slime fad altogether, then there are other options, including many safe alternatives to slime that don't include borax.
+Some of these recipes are even edible, which is the perfect option if your kid is a habitual taste tester.
 Your family can still enjoy non-Newtonian fluids in a fun, safe way.

 Kelly Johnson-Arbor, MD, board-certified medical toxicologist and the co-medical director of National Capital Poison Center